scalatra/scalatra-book/src/_06_helpers.md

 URL Support and Reverse Routes
 ------------------------------

-UrlSupport provides two instances that provide you with relative url's.
+UrlSupport provides two instances that provide you with relative URLs.
-UrlSupport.url will return a string that can be used in your output or a redirect statement.
+`UrlSupport.url` will return a string that can be used in your output or a redirect statement.

 1. Page relative url